They battled extreme heat, cicadas, squirrels and chipmunks, but the volunteers who organized a will miss all that come winter.

 “I think we were very successful this year,” Lavender said.

 Lavender said she came up with the idea after reading about community gardens in other areas.
 She wasn’t an experienced gardener herself, “but I do OK at organizing,” she said.

 So she approached Roy Schwer, who owns the vacant lot, and with his OK, started spreading the word.
 Soon local businesses donated materials such as lumber for the raised garden boxes, soil and mulch.

-Volunteers arrived to build the garden boxes last April.
+.
 Then over the next few weeks, Lavender and about 20 other novice and veteran gardeners adopted individual plots and got to work, sowing seeds and planting seedlings, weeding, watering and finally, harvesting fresh produce, from tomatoes and zucchinis to beans, cabbage, peppers, butternut squash and herbs.

 Along the way, the dedicated gardeners — and volunteers who just dropped by to help — shared advice, chores and recipes, too.

 “I think we all learned a lot,” said Patricia Clark, a social worker who lives a couple of streets away from the garden.
 She said she used to hate to work in her parents’ garden when she was a little girl, but somehow having her own little vegetable patch was different.